bxparks/AceSegment/examples/MemoryBenchmark/README.md

 * Extract out `readAck()`, saving 10 bytes of flash for `SoftTmiInterface` and 6 bytes of flash for `SoftTmiFastInterface`.
 * Add `Ht16k33Module(SimpleWire)` and `Ht16k33Module(SimpleWireFast)`.
+* Rename `LedDisplay` to `PatternWriter` and remove one layer of abstraction.
+  Saves 10-22 bytes of flash and 2 bytes of static RAM for most Writer classes (exception: `ClockWriter` and `StringWriter` which increases by 10-16 bytes of flash).

 ## Results